Logo

 4.2 International Transfers

-Data may be transferred outside the UK/EU (for example, to the USA, UAE, Australia, India, or Argentina) where our teams, academies, or service providers are based.
-Standard safeguards (such as Standard Contractual Clauses and encryption) are applied.
+Data may be transferred outside the UK/EU (e.g., USA, UAE, Australia, India, Argentina).
+Standard safeguards (e.g., Standard Contractual Clauses, encryption) are applied.

 4.3 Advertising